President Joe Biden visits Houston to survey winter storm damage, COVID-19 vaccination site

 In addition to NRG Park and the Houston Food Bank, the president is also scheduled to tour the Harris Co.
 Emergency Operations Center.

-Friday's visit isn't Biden's first trip to Houston.
-The then-Vice President attended the funeral of Former President George H.W.
+The visit isn't Biden's first to Houston.
+The then-former Vice President attended the funeral of Former President George H.W.
 Bush in 2018.

+President Joe Biden visits Houston to survey winter storm damage, COVID-19 vaccination site